oracle/terraform-examples/examples/opc/instance-with-ssh/README.md

 Single instance with public SSH access
 ======================================

-This example lauches a single instance with a public IP address and enables ssh access
+This example launches a single instance with a public IP address and enables ssh access

-This exmaple creates:
+This example creates:

 -	a single Oracle Linux instance `example-instance1`
 -	an SSH Key to that will be enabled on the instance `example-sshkey1`
--	a public ip reservation
+-	a public ip reservation on the Shared network interface
+- a new security list `example-seclist1` and associates the security list to instances Shared Network interface.
+-	Creates a new `Allow-ssh-access` security rule to allow SSH traffic from the public internet to the `example-seclist1` security list.

 Usage
 -----